Miguel Hidalgo y Costilla: Hidalgo's army – from Celaya to Monte de las Cruces

 Hidalgo was met with an outpouring of support.
 Intellectuals, liberal priests and many poor people followed Hidalgo with enthusiasm.
 His movement was joined by mestizos and the indigenous in such numbers that the original motives of the Querétaro group were obscured.
 Ignacio Allende, Hidalgo's main co-conspirator in Querétaro, remained more loyal to the Querétaro group's original, criollo centered objectives.
 However, Hidalgo's actions and the people's response meant he would lead and not Allende.
 Allende had acquired military training when New Spain established a colonial militia whereas Hidalgo had none.
 The insurgents who followed Hidalgo also had no military training, experience or equipment.
 Many of these people were poor who were angry after many years of hunger and oppression.
 Consequently, Hidalgo was the leader of undisciplined rebels.

 Hidalgo's leadership gave the insurgent movement a supernatural aspect.
-Many villagers that joined the insurgent army came to believe that Fernando VII himself commanded their loyalty to Hidalgo and the monarch was in New Spain personally directing the rebellion against the Viceroyalty.
+Many villagers that joined the insurgent army came to believe that Ferdinand VII himself commanded their loyalty to Hidalgo and the monarch was in New Spain personally directing the rebellion against the Viceroyalty.
 Historian Eric Van Young believes that such ideas gave the movement supernatural and religious legitimacy that went as far as messianic expectation.